Taughannock Falls State Park

 - Gorge Trail and the falls overlook are open year-round, but the other trails are open from April through October.

-Take Rt.
+From Ithaca follow Rt.
 89 north 8mi to Taughannock Falls State Park.
 The gorge and hiking trails are on your left.
-For an easier view, turn left on Taughannock Park Road and follow the signs to the overlook above the falls.
+For an easily accessible view, turn left on Taughannock Park Road and follow the signs to the Overlook.